 Marie-ka is a CNRS research assistant in molecular biology in the Phylogenetics and Molecular Evolution team of ISEM.
 She is supervising the genomic data acquisition phase of the project.

 Benoit is a Lecturer at the University of Montpellier working on evolutionary genomics and molecular evolution.
 He co-supervised the PhD thesis of Rémi Allio within the ConvergeAnt project.

 Mathilde earned her Master Degree in Ecology and Evolutionary Biology from the University of Montpellier.
 She obtained a PhD grant from the Center for the Study of Biodiversity in Amazonia (CEBA) to work on detecting convergent evolution and studying species delimitation using xenarthran genomes generated by the ConvergeAnt project.

 Sérgio Ferreira Cardoso

-Sérgio's post-doc focuses on understanding the convergent evolution of skull shape and dental reduction in ant-eating mammals.
-His project relies on collecting 3D morphometric data on museum specimens hosted in international collections.
+Sérgio's PhD and subsequent post-doc project focused on understanding the convergent evolution of skull shape and dental reduction in ant-eating mammals.
+His project heavily relied on collecting 3D morphometric data using CT-scans on museum specimens hosted in international collections.

 Christopher A. Emerling